PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 **Artifacts**
 - Artifact 1: ***Fractured Khyber Dragonshard (FKD) & Fragments***
 	- Their existence was kept a closely guarded secret by Varyn.
-		- Mordakesh and his followers eventually learned of them, and have been hunting them down since.
+		- Mordakesh and his followers eventually learned of their location, and have been hunting them down since.
 		- Varyn was followed when he began searching for them.
 He found the first fragment, but tipped the LoD off to the others.
-	- Contains imprisoned consciousness of Rak Tulkesh
+	- Contains imprisoned essence of Rak Tulkesh
 	- Grants user powers if their soul is tainted
 	- Who has them
-		- Woe: main shard + 1 fragment
+		- Woe: main shard + 1 fragment (taken from Lick in session 1)
 		- Professor Baelen ir'Torn: 1 fragment (Needs development, where/how did he find it?)
 		- Hrothgar: 1 fragment, obtained from Draven when Hrothgar battled and killed him